I was driven by emotions: Nkechi Blessing apologises to JIde Kosoko

 Baba Ijesha: Iyabo Ojo pens unreserved apology to TAMPAN elders Latin, Jide Kosoko, Adebayo Salami, others

-Jide Kosoko specifically noted that the industry will work against Nkechi Blessing who had an altercation with a colleague following the Baba Ijesha case.
+Veteran actor Kosoko specifically noted that the industry will work against Nkechi who had an altercation with a colleague following the Baba Ijesha case.

 PAY ATTENTION: Join Legit.ng Telegram channel!
 Never miss important updates!

-A recent development saw veteran actor, Jide Kosoko who had threatened to frustrate Nkechi Blessing take back his words, and the actress has also apologised.
+A recent development saw the veteran actor who had threatened to frustrate Nkechi Blessing take back his words, and the actress has also apologised.

 In a lengthy post on her Instagram page, the actress noted that she has been in confusion because she did not understand why she was blacklisted.

-Blessing made sure to note that she will forever maintain her stand against assault, molestation and harrassment.
+Blessing made sure to note that she will forever maintain her stand against assault, molestation and harassment.

-She said that all she did with her actions was to stand up for a minor while condemning the man who had been accused of assault.
+She said all she did was to stand up for a minor while condemning the man who had been accused of assault.

 Jide Kosoko backtracks after TAMPAN outburst, says he has no power to bring down Iyabo Ojo, Nkechi Blessing